 Health risks of 14:10 intermittent fasting

-As an intermittent fasting schedule with a longer eating window, 14:10 hasn’t got as many risks as some others, though there are still some to be aware of.
+As an intermittent fasting schedule with a longer eating window, 14:10 doesn’t have as many risks — but it does still have some.

 Weight gain